If you’re interested in selling knowledge products, Kajabi is one of the best options available.

 Kajabi’s blogging tools let you add a fully functional blog to your site, and HR Topics has done a great job of leveraging this feature.

 24. Social Mediology

 Social Mediology is an online business that offers products and services related to social media to other businesses.

-So you know, Kajabi has a Podcast feature that allows you to create, host, and distribute your podcast episodes through the platform.
+In fact, Kajabi has a Podcast feature that allows you to create, host, and distribute your podcast episodes through the platform.

-19. Graham Cochrane
+25. Graham Cochrane

 Graham Cochrane is one of the most well-known Kajabi creators.
 He runs an online course website that helps aspiring entrepreneurs build passive income streams.

 His offering includes an evergreen online course, a group coaching program, and a mastermind community that requires enrollment applications.

 While everything on the website uses Kajabi, what stands out the most is the extensive use of Kajabi’s marketing tools.
 Graham uses Kajabi’s funnel builder to create sales funnels and sell his products.